Singampunari

-Singampunari is a Panchayat Union in Sivagangai district, in Tamil Nadu, India.
+Singampunari is a Taluk in Sivagangai district, in Tamil Nadu, India.
+The town is located at a distance of 44 km (27 mi) from Karaikudi.
 The town comes under Singampunari taluk.

 History

 It was made up of military cantonments.

 Geography

 Climate

 Singampunari experiences dry weather for most of the year.
 In the past, a very dense jungle surrounded the place.
 It was watered by a river which was known in inscriptions as 'Vilisilai Aaru'.

 Demographics

 Population

 As of 2011 India census, Singampunari had a population of 18,143; males constitute 50% of the population and females 50%.
 Singampunari has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 52%, and female literacy is 48%.
 In Singampuneri, 10.46% of the population is under 6 years of age.

+Notable Personalities

+The notable Tamil actor Sivakarthikeyan, was born in Singampunari.

 Government and politics

 Economy

 Singampunari is an industrial and temple town.
 It is the home for many groundnut oil mills and many more small scale industries.
 In Singampunari, the main industry is production of coconut rope.
 The sub regional office of Coir board is located in Singampunari which covers more than 10 districts.
 Tamil Nadu's first Coir Mega Cluster Programme is sanctioned for Singampunari.
 Singai Coirs Cluster is established in Manavottan village, A. Kalapur, Singampunari.
 Singampunari also constitutes an industrial estate in which South India's second largest forging plant MM forgings, LJ textiles, TeeLabs T-shirts, Tamil Nadu Gears and many auxiliary units are running successfully.